Publications

 Participatory Arts Alphabet.
 For Calouste Gulbenkian Sharing the Stage.

-CREATE NEWS The Spectrum of Participation.
+The Spectrum of Participation.
 Essay on the Spectrum of Participation created by Chrissie Tiller.
 17 October 2014

 Review of International Participatory Arts Practice.
 For Artworks Alliance.